sebastiankunn/PythonLab0/README.md

 the string, ignoring all other characters
 12. Given an input string, count occurrences of all characters within a string

-have fun they are all commented
+have fun some are commented, then i got bored so if u don't understand something i'm sorry, go to stackoverflow